kscott94/CNVinject/README.md

 5. **Align synthetic reads** to reference genome.
 6. **Replace original patch reads with synthic aligned read in input BAM** using `cnvinject mergepatch`.

 To simulate deletions, CNVinject removes read pairs (or singletons) from the target interval and edits reads that overlap breakpoints.
-Breakpoint reads are edited such that their sequecences match that of the reference genome adjacent to the target interval.
-Softclipped sequences, single nucleotide mutations, single nucleotide deletions, and indels recorded in the CIGAR string in the original unmodified read are retained in the new read in order to preserve pre-existing sequencing artifacts as much as possible.
-Point mutations are introduced as follows: C>T, T>C, A>G, and G>A. This mutation scheme follows a purine>purine and pyrimidnie>pyrimidine mutation rule.
+Breakpoint reads are edited such that their sequecences match that of the reference genome adjacent to the target interval while preserving insert length and pari orientation.
+Softclipped sequences, single nucleotide mutations, single nucleotide deletions, and indels recorded in the CIGAR string in the original unmodified read are perpetuated in the edited reads in order to preserve pre-existing sequencing artifacts as much as possible.
+Substitutions are introduced as follows: C>T, T>C, A>G, and G>A. This mutation scheme follows a purine>purine and pyrimidnie>pyrimidine mutation rule. **Small variants in reads edited by CNVinject should be treated as artifacts**.

-To simulate duplications, reads that overlap the target interval are randomly sampled from doner bam files that presumably were prepared in using the same libarary prep strategy as the input bam and therefor share the same noise and artifacts as the input bam.
-Internal and breakpoint reads from each doner bam is extracted and combined into a single file before read pairs (or singletons) are randomly subsampled to increase the coverage at target region proportional to copynumber.
+To simulate duplications, reads that overlap the target interval are randomly sampled from doner bam files that presumably were prepared using the same libarary prep strategy as the input bam and therefore share the same noise and coverage profile as the input bam.
+Internal and breakpoint reads from each doner bam are extracted and combined into a single file before read pairs (or singletons) are randomly subsampled to increase the coverage at target region proportional to copy number.

-It is important to note that the defined target inerval of the input bam is presumed to be diploid, and therefore reads will be added or removed (and breakpoint reads modified) at a rate relative to the imput bam.
-For example, if the specified copy number is 1, then the coverage of the input bam will be roughly halfed.
+It is important to note that the defined target inerval of the input bam is presumed diploid, and therefore reads will be added or removed (and breakpoint reads modified) at a rate relative to the imput bam.
+For example, if the specified copy number is 1, then half of the reads in the interval will be randomly selected for removal to reduce the coverage in the target interal by 50%.

-The edited patch is then merged back into the original BAM so that only the target region is altered while the rest of the BAM remains unchanged.

 ---

 ## Limitations

 CNVinject is under active development.
-Haplotype and allele specific injections are not supported at this time.
+- Haplotype and allele specific injections are not supported at this time.
+- The copy number of target loci in the input BAM is presumed diploid.
+A later implemenation may support a haploid-state.

 ---